solchef/examples/github/README.md

 ### **Job 1:**

-This Job will run when a new issue is created on the `triggerdotdev` / `empty` repository.
+This Job will run when a new issue is created on your specified "owner" / "repo" repository.
 Once created it will then add a 'Bug' label to the issue.

-To test this Job, create a new issue on the [triggerdotdev/empty](https://github.com/triggerdotdev/empty) repository.
+To test this Job, create a new issue on the repository.
+If a 'Bug' label is added after a few seconds the Job has run successfully.

 ### **Job 2:**

 This Job will run when a new star is added or removed from the `triggerdotdev/trigger.dev` repo.

-To test this Job, star or unstar the [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) repository.
+To test this Job, star or unstar the [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) repository, if a 'Bug' label is added after a few seconds the Job has run successfully.

 ---